 Fitness marketing is a little bit different to marketing in other industries.
 It requires a unique approach in order to be successful…

 This article will guide you through the entire process step-by-step.
-It covers identifying your ideal client, creating a strategy, pricing and positioning, channels and tactics, plus how to measure effectiveness.
+It covers identifying your ideal client, creating a strategy, pricing and positioning, plus promotional tactics.
 If this is more detail than you need or you’re just after a list of fitness marketing ideas, then check out our free ebook instead.
 Otherwise, let’s dive in…

 The fact is, most people don’t enjoy working out or eating healthily… They like their Netflix evenings.
 They can’t face the idea of swapping pizza for salad.
 There’s a disconnect between the health-conscious people who promote fitness, and the reluctant audience they preach to.

-Marketing health and fitness therefore starts with an uphill battle.
+Marketing strategies for gyms face an uphill battle.
 Just 20% of the US population meet physical activity guidelines, so getting the other 80% to change their habits isn’t easy.
 It’s hard to sell something that people aren’t inspired by – and that’s the biggest challenge in fitness marketing.

 The other issue with fitness-related purchases is that they don’t provide an immediate benefit.
-You don’t instantly look or feel better after buying a gym membership – it’s a longer term investment.
-Combine this aspect with Millennial needs for instant gratification, and it’s clear to see why selling health and fitness can be tough.
+You don’t instantly look or feel better after buying a gym membership – it’s a longer-term investment.
+Combine this aspect with Millennial needs for instant gratification and it’s clear why many gym membership sales strategies falter.

 So how do we overcome this issue?
-What’s the most effective approach to fitness marketing?
-In this guide we’ll explain how to define your marketing strategy and create a fitness marketing plan.
-Plus we’ll cover 10 techniques for effectively promoting your products and service (including social media, advertising, and events).
+What’s the most effective approach to fitness marketing in 2018?
+In this guide, we’ll explain how health club marketing companies define a strategy and create successful fitness marketing campaigns.
+Plus, we’ll share 10 fitness center marketing ideas and how to increase gym membership in your facility…

-It’s important to recognise that people will only spend money for two reasons…
+It’s important to recognise what every good fitness marketing agency knows… that people will only spend money for two reasons;

 Therefore you have two broad approaches to fitness marketing.
 Firstly you can make clients feel the pain of their problem.
 The idea here is that they feel so bad that they’re compelled to buy a product or service that’ll remove the pain and solve their problem.